fayepal/fayepal.com/content/blog/campaigns-for-newbies/index.md

 description: "A practical structure and process of planning marketing campaigns, suitable for tech companies who are just starting out."
 ---

 We recently launched a marketing campaign for work and while I have experienced implementing campaigns before, I realized planning one is a whole different story.
 I had to reverse engineer the campaigns I participated in to even figure out the keywords that I should research in order to give a structure to our campaign concept.

 So here's what I came up with.
-At least as of writing, I think that this structure is the simplest and most raw it can get, and newbie campaign managers can easily use this as a starting point to conceptualize elaborate campaigns.

-## Let's get to know the key campaign documents

-Here are the main pillars of the campaign.
-I think what I called them here is pretty much the industry standard, but of course depending on your situation you might have to combine or divide them.
+I have listed down the documents and assets that serve as the pillars of the campaign.
+At least as of writing, I think that what I structured here is the simplest and most raw it can get, and newbie campaign managers can easily use this as a starting point to conceptualize elaborate campaigns.How I named them here is pretty much the industry standard, but of course depending on your situation you might have to combine or divide them.

 ### Strategy Brief
 This document helps you define the scope of the campaign and give context to you and your team.
 This is especially helpful when you haven't done a campaign before and you don't have a previous campaign as a reference.
 Here, you give some context on the 'why' of this campaign; where your organization stand right now, what opportunity you see, and what problem/s you want to solve.